collective/jquery.recurrenceinput.js/README.rst

 High priority:

 * 100% code coverage from tests (currently 67%).
+* Add and refresh button should only show when it makes sense.
+* Year/Month selectors for the dateinputs.

 Medium priority:

-* User should be able to add occurrences (RDATE) with an "Add..." link close to the list of occurrences.
+* You should only be able to add dates after the start date.

-Low priority:

-* Support more obscure RFC5545 options.
 * The human readable output should probably be done directly from the RRULE and not by using the form i18n, to improve the grammar and rule support.
 * Make it possible to change the order of the fields as a part of the i18n.
   (jQuery templates)?

+Low priority:

+* Support more obscure RFC5545 options.

 Maybe priority:
 * Automatically refresh the occurrence list after changing the recurrence.